1300 088 065

 How to calculate YTD income on a new job?

-If you have started a new job in the middle of a financial year you might have noticed your year to date income figure might look a little low.
-And that’s nothing to worry about – it’s the exact reason why we use a YTD calculator to calculate your annual income rather than just taking the number from your payslip.
+If you started a new job in the middle of a financial year, you might have noticed your year-to-date income figure looks a little low.
+And that’s nothing to worry about—it’s the exact reason why we use a YTD calculator to calculate your annual income rather than just taking the number from your payslip.

-For example, if you started a job on 1st February 2024, and you have a payslip dated 1 March 2024 with a year to date figure of $5,000, we’re not going to assume that you’ve only earned $5,000 for the entire financial year.
+For example, if you started a job on the 1st of February 2024, and you have a payslip dated 1st March 2024 with a year-to-date figure of $5,000, we’re not going to assume that you’ve only earned $5,000 for the entire financial year.
 Annualising this figure calculates your YTD income as $65,187.

 How to calculate YTD income for a casual worker?

-The YTD calc will annualise your income to understand how much you will be making in that year.
+The YTD calculator will annualise your income to understand how much you will be making in that year.

 If you’d like to know more, please call us on 1300 088 065 or fill in our free assessment form, and one of our mortgage brokers will give you a call to discuss your situation.